Why Is There No Option for Continuous Recording

 Adding a solar panel is designed to charge the battery; not to make it have continuous power.
 The unit is classified as a 'battery-powered' unit however it is getting its power.

-What System Can Record Continuously
+What Systems Can Record Continuously

 Below are different kinds of systems that you may have.
 Check each to learn what they do or select the system that you have to see if it is capable of recording continuously: